nmarda/blast-binder/README.md

 This repository is for running BLAST+ in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
 It also incorporates Python-based features.

 This tutorial is largely taken from [Wayne's Bioinformatics Code Portal's Blast Binder](https://github.com/fomightez/blast-binder).
 The following text is the software and usage attributions that he cites.
-It is your responsibility to ensure that your usage of software is in conmpliance with all applicable usage requirements.
+It is your responsibility to ensure that your usage of software is in compliance with all applicable usage requirements.

 # Readme text from Wayne's Blast Binder